W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 Sacrifice is a notion totally unknown to God.
 ²Sacrifice arises solely from fear, and frightened people can be vicious.
 ³Sacrificing in any way is a violation of my injunction that you should be merciful even as your Father in Heaven is merciful.
-⁴It has been hard for many Christians to realise that being merciful applies to Christians’-selves.
+⁴It has been hard for many Christians to realize that being merciful applies to Christians’-selves.
 ⁵Good teachers never terrorise teachers’ students.
 ⁶To terrorise is to attack, and terrorising results in rejection of what the teacher offers.
 ⁷The result is learning failure.